Harvard Students Launch Resistance School to Combat President Trump

-For more than 15,000 students across the country, Wednesday marked the first day of Resistance School — a program where the educational focus is mobilizing against the President Donald Trump's administration.
+For more than 15,000 students across the country, Wednesday marked the first day of Resistance School — a program where the educational focus is mobilizing against President Donald Trump's administration.

 "Each one of us has people in our lives who were disserved by the outcome of the election and saw it as a call to action," said Joe Breen, one of the Resistance School co-founders.
 He's a third-year student in a joint degree program at Harvard Law School and the Harvard Kennedy School.
 "We recognized that we had the opportunity to help them develop the skills that they would need to get involved in political action."